 You may have a reason for overcoming a phobia.
 Your best friend is getting married, for example, and you want to give a speech at their wedding despite your fear of public speaking.
 In these cases, you may have a goal and timeline for your treatment.
 Otherwise, do not worry about timing.
 Do not set yourself up to “fail” by saying that you will be completely cured in a single session or over the course of a few weeks.
 Look at each session as progress forward.
 Whether you take two steps or a giant leap, you’re still making great progress.

 How Therapists Use Flooding Therapy to Treat Mental Disorders

 Flooding therapy is not just beneficial for people with phobias.
 A professional can use flooding therapy to treat or manage a range of disorders, including:

 The process may look slightly different depending on the person’s condition and how they are affected by the disorder.
 For example, a person with PTSD may be asked to imagine the experience that resulted in the PTSD.
 Of course, this is done in the presence of a trained therapist.

 (When a patient is simply asked to think of the phobia, the therapy may be called “implosion therapy.”)

 A patient with OCD may be exposed to stimuli that “trigger” certain behaviors.
 They are asked to sit with those stimuli without performing those behaviors.

 Patients don’t have to have a serious condition to benefit from flooding therapy and other methods of exposure therapy.
-Confrontation may make a patient anxious, but it isn’t a full-blown phobia.
+A confrontation may make a patient anxious, but it isn’t a full-blown phobia.
 The therapist may use role-play and other forms of exposure to “mock” confrontation until the patient is comfortable confronting someone on their own.